 To observe the first effect of interdependence on diffusion, we can follow a single focal belief as it spreads through the social network.
 The focal belief spreads when the prior beliefs of an exposed individual make her susceptible to the focal belief (i.e. in this simplified model the focal belief would “close a triangle” in her semantic network).
 Continuing to spread to other neighbors in the social network, the focal belief may then reciprocate that facilitation by creating conditions of susceptibility to the beliefs which had previously supported its diffusion, and repeat the cycle.

 Fig. 2 illustrates this mechanism of “reciprocal facilitation”, in which simultaneously-diffusing beliefs alternately create susceptibility to one another, and together are adopted by more individuals than any single belief could have reached by diffusing on its own.
-In this illustration, Juliet, Ken, and Lisa each begin with a different set of beliefs denoted as connections (AB, AC, etc.) between concepts: (A, B, C, etc.) Because they are not susceptible to adopting beliefs from one another, no diffusion can occur.
+In this illustration, Juliet, Ken, and Lisa each begin with a different set of beliefs denoted as connections (AB, AC, etc.) between concepts: (A, B, C, etc.) At first, they are not susceptible to adopting beliefs from one another, and so no diffusion can occur.
 The introduction of a new belief in step 1 kicks off a cycle of reciprocal facilitation in steps 2-4, the introduced belief interacting with the agents’ existing beliefs.
 In the final state, both the introduced belief and existing beliefs have spread through the network.